Ponthuis Pinot Noir 2021 Case

 W.O.
 Elgin

 Elgin Vintners, established in 2003, farms 45 hectares of vineyards in the cool-climate Elgin Valley.
 Our main cultivars are Pinot Noir, Chardonnay and Sauvignon Blanc.
-We also have Merlot and Syrah.
+In addition, we also have Merlot and Syrah.
 We practise sustainability in business, vineyards, and our people.
-Critics have awarded our wines top global accolades.
+As a result of this holistic approach, critics have awarded our wines top global accolades.
 Elgin Vintners crafts wines of exceptional poise, finesse, and elegance.

 Elgin is South Africa’s coolest wine region.
 Cooler climates keep grape clusters connected to their roots for longer.
-They develop more characteristics and achieve physiological ripeness more gradually with lower sugar levels and consequently lower alcohols.
+Consequently, they develop more characteristics and achieve physiological ripeness more gradually with lower sugar levels and, therefore, lower alcohols.
 The resultant wines leave one with an impression of delicacy, but also power and insistence over warmer-climate examples, which show bolder but less persistent flavours.

-Upon receiving them, we destemmed and didn’t crush the grapes and left 30% as whole bunches.
-Natural fermentation occurred in open-top wooden fermenters without inoculation with commercial yeast.
-We pumped over twice daily during the first half of fermentation, then reduced to once a day to prevent over-extraction of tannins and phenolics.
+Upon receiving the fruit, we destem and do not crush the grapes, leaving 30% as whole bunches.
+Thereafter, natural fermentation takes place in open-top wooden fermenters without inoculation with commercial yeast.
+During the first half of fermentation, we pump over twice daily; however, we then reduce this to once a day to prevent over-extraction of tannins and phenolics.
 Fermentation lasted 18 days.

 Seven days after fermentation, we began skin maceration.
-We then pressed the fully fermented wine to separate it from the skins and filled it into French oak barrels of 500 L, 300 L, and 225 L, of which 20% were new oak.
+Once complete, we press the fully fermented wine to separate it from the skins and filled it into French oak barrels of 500 L, 300 L, and 225 L, of which 20% were new oak.
 Malolactic fermentation was completed in the barrel, followed by ten months of maturation prior to bottling.

 Pinot Noir’s natural cherry and game characters pair wonderfully with the sweet and smoky flavours of barbecue.
 In particular, barbecued pork and skewers with bacon wrap will be highlighted by the corresponding flavours in Pinot Noir.
 You would also be surprised how well barbecued chicken goes with a glass of Pinot Noir.
 And to top it all, chocolate-covered strawberries will satisfy the taste buds.